Blue Cross Blue Shield Health Insurance Review

 Blue Cross Blue Shield (BCBS) makes it easy and convenient to find covered medical care.
 It's one of the biggest health insurance companies in the country.

-Customer service ratings vary by region because BCBS is a group of independently operated regional companies.
+Customer service ratings often differ by region because BCBS is a group of independently operated regional companies.

 Pros